Organic Eprints frontpage

 Farthofer, R.; Friedel, J. K.; Pietsch, G.; Rinnhofer, T.; Loiskandl, W. and Freyer, B. (2004) Plant biomass nitrogen and effects on the risk of nitrate leaching of intercrops under organic farming in Eastern Austria.
-Paper presented at EUROSOIL 2004, Freiburg, Germany, Sept.
+Paper at: EUROSOIL 2004, Freiburg, Germany, Sept.
 4th to 12th.

 Summary